 If there are expressions where optionally added items are described along with such words as “when desired,” “if necessary,” “preferably,” etc., there are some cases that the statement of the claims is not clear.
 Further, if there are recitations where numerical ranges include zero, for example, 0 to 10%, such a claim may be unclear since it is unclear as to whether the component concerned should be included or not, i.e., indispensable or optional.

-As a rule, ambiguous terms indicating extent shall not be used when writing a claim.
+As a rule, vague terms indicating extent shall not be used when writing a claim.
 If there are expressions where the standard or degree of comparison is unclear such as “with slightly greater specific gravity,” “much bigger,” “low temperature,” “high temperature,” “hard to slip,” “easy to slip” or where the meaning of the term is unclear, there are some cases that the scope of the invention is not clear.

 Can a claim be defined by objectives to be attained?